How to write a resignation letter in 6 steps (with sample)

 Sample resignation letter

 The example below is an excellent place to start when writing your resignation letter.
-However, make sure to tailor it to your individual circumstances.
+However, make sure to tailor it to your circumstances.

 Dear [Manager/Boss’ name]